 Barcelona, Spain’s most exciting destination for culinary tours, is also considered one of the most cutting-edge cities in Europe for 20th-century avant-garde architecture.
-The city is famous for its “Modernista” style, a Catalan Art Nouveau movement launched at the end of the 19th century.
+First, the city is famous for its “Modernista” style, a Catalan Art Nouveau movement launched at the end of the 19th century.
 Antoni Gaudi is the most renowned architect and is most famous for his unfinished masterpiece, “Sagrada Familia.”
-Secondly, in the last year, Barcelona has been propelled onto the world culinary scene as a serious hotspot of cutting edge gastronomy.
-Exciting chefs, Michelin starred restaurants, creative caterers, and artisan products are increasingly well-known abroad and highly respected.
-Read more about Barcelona’s culinary scene below under the Gastronomy and Wine section.
+Secondly, in the last year, Barcelona has been propelled onto the world culinary scene as a serious hotspot of cutting-edge gastronomy.
+Exciting chefs, Michelin-starred restaurants, creative caterers, and artisan products are increasingly well-known abroad and highly respected.
+Read more about Barcelona’s culinary scene under the Gastronomy and Wine section below.

-Barcelona became a major hub of a city under the Romans after it was founded in 15BC on the Mons Taber, a hill between two streams that gave the colonizing Romans an excellent vantage point of the Mediterranean.
+Barcelona began under the Romans after it was founded in 15BC on the Mons Taber, a hill between two streams that gave the colonizing Romans an excellent vantage point of the Mediterranean.
 They called it Barcino, and modern-day Barcino is in the Sant Jaume square, smack in the middle of the Barri Gotic.
 From the time of the Romans, various groups of people have inhabited Barcelona and the surrounding region of Catalonia, from Visigoths, Moors, Franks, Aragon Kings, and Catalan Counts.

 In the 14th century, much of the Barri Gotic was built, and Barcelona was a vibrant multicultural mix of Jews, Christians, Arab traders, and immigrants from all over the Mediterranean.
-In 1492, Spain became unified, and non-Christians were expelled, which caused significant detriment to Barcelona’s commerce and trade.
-Fantastic monuments can still be seen in modern-day, beautiful Barcelona, including parts of the ancient Roman wall, the medieval streets of the Gothic Quarter, the 13th-century cathedral, and a host of fantastic historic squares, fountains, and busts.
+In 1492, Spain became unified, and non-Christians were expelled, which was significantly detrimental to Barcelona’s commerce and trade.
+Nevertheless, fantastic monuments can still be seen in modern-day, beautiful Barcelona, including parts of the ancient Roman wall, the medieval streets of the Gothic Quarter, the 13th-century cathedral, and a host of great historic squares, fountains, and busts.

 Fast forward a few hundred years, and you have Barcelona at the end of the 1800s.
 Many French immigrants in the wine trade had arrived, as the Phylloxera epidemic had destroyed their vineyards back in France.
 They came to Spain to make a living in wine, bringing their champagne wine production method to the Penedès wine region, south of Barcelona.
 Spain was in political turmoil with revolts against the monarchy.
 However, at this time, Catalonia enjoyed a Renaissance of architecture, industrialization, and a boost in the quality of living for the middle classes.

-The horrific civil war brought that to a temporary halt, and Catalans were viciously opposed to Franco’s “Falangista” movement for various reasons, one being that they were politically very much on the left.
+The horrific civil war brought that to a temporary halt.
+Catalans were viciously opposed to Franco’s “Falangista” movement for various reasons, one being that they were very much on the left politically.
 Barcelona had always attracted liberals and intellectuals, including George Orwell, Ernest Hemingway, Andre Malraux, and Octavio Paz.
 After the civil war, Barcelona built itself back up slowly, and since the Olympics in Barcelona, the city has been improving at a fantastic pace.
-It’s said that when Franco died in 1975, virtually all of the citizens of Barcelona took to the streets to celebrate, and not a single bottle of Cava (Catalan bubbly) was left in the entire city by the next morning!
+It’s said that when Franco died in 1975, virtually all of the citizens of Barcelona took to the streets to celebrate, and not a single bottle of Cava (Catalan bubbly) was left in the entire city by the following day!

-Today, it is a delightful place to visit for art, architecture, history lovers, foodies, and designers.
-Barcelona has become a Mecca for design and fashion, for gourmet restaurants and modern art.
+Today, it is a delightful place for art, architecture, history lovers, foodies, and designers.
+Barcelona has become a Mecca for design, fashion, gourmet restaurants, and modern art.
 The following list is an incomplete guide to some of our favorite spots in fantastic Barcelona.

 Gastronomy & Wine